 The benches can be used by anyone, of any age, and will promote simple acts of kindness that could make a difference to people who might be living alone and needing human contact.

 'Back Home Boxes' contain essential, non-perishable groceries for people who live alone and are returning home following a stay in hospital or Hospice.
+This initiative has now been kindly adopted by the Isle of Man Food Bank.

 Specially trained volunteers who are there to help provide support to families at times of need.